Anal Cancer Treatment

 Anal cancer is a cancer that begins in the anus, the opening at the end of the gastrointestinal tract through which stool, or solid waste, leaves the body.
 The anus begins at the bottom of the rectum, which is the last part of the large intestine (also called the colon).

 Anal cancer usually affects adults over age 60 and women more often than men.
-It is estimated that more than 8,000 people in the U.S. will be diagnosed with anal cancer in 2016.
-This number has increased for many years.

 What are my treatment options?